 The application for the 2017 Graduate Field Research Award is found on the UGA Office of International Education website via the link: http://t.uga.edu/22f.
 The deadline for submission of all application elements is 5:00 PM Friday, March 24, 2017.
 Award recipients will be notified during the week of April 3-7, 2017.
 Language assessments for Spanish and Portuguese can be done through the UGA Romance Languages department via Teresa Perez Gamboa (firstname.lastname@example.org) for Spanish and Cecilia Rodrigues (email@example.com) for Portuguese.
 Paul Duncan (firstname.lastname@example.org) at LACSI can also be contacted for Spanish language assessments.

-Note: If the target country for research currently carries a State Department Travel Warning, please see specific information outlining cities/states/regions of concern within that country with this designation.
-Go to: travel.state.gov/content/passports/en/alertswarnings.html
+Note: If the target country for research currently carries a State Department or CDC Travel Warning, please see specific information outlining cities/states/regions of concern within that country with this designation.
+Please see OIE and the Graduate School’s policy on Travel Warnings by reviewing Grad student travel warning

 The UGA Office of International Education (OIE) will communicate with recipients of the award to provide information regarding waivers and insurance requirements.